gcc-mirror/gcc/gcc/config/arm/neon.md

 ; particular, denormal values are flushed to zero.
-This means that GCC cannot ; use those instructions for autovectorization, etc. unless ; -funsafe-math-optimizations is in effect (in which case flush-to-zero ; behaviour is permissible).
+This means that GCC cannot ; use those instructions for autovectorization, etc. unless ; -funsafe-math-optimizations is in effect (in which case flush-to-zero ; behavior is permissible).
 Intrinsic operations (provided by the arm_neon.h ; header) must work in either case: if -funsafe-math-optimizations is given, ; intrinsics expand to "canonical" RTL where possible, otherwise intrinsics ; expand to unspecs (which may potentially limit the extent to which they might